-"Life is good," Boateng smiled and said.
+"Life is good," Boateng said with a smile.

-Ranked in our pre-season top dozen juniors, Boateng (6-9+, 225) has loads of potential.
-He's by no means a finished product but there's plenty there to work with.
+Ranked in our preseason top dozen juniors, Boateng (6-9+, 225) has loads of potential.
+He's by no means a finished product, but there's plenty there to work with.
 For instance, he was the second guy to arrive for practice and went straight to work on his face up game.